 A representative from the Basic Needs Office will contact you within 1-2 business days of submission of your application for a brief interview and needs assessment.

-We encourage you to review other resources available on the Basic Needs Initiative website.
+We encourage you to review other resources available on the Basic Needs Center website.